Skip to content

 Installing Ibexa OSS

 This installation guide shows in details how to install Ibexa DXP for users who have a subscription agreement with Ibexa.
-If you want to install Ibexa OSS, you do not need authentication tokens or an account on updates.ibexa.co, but must adapt the steps shown here to the product edition and the ibexa/oss-skeleton repository.
+If you want to install Ibexa OSS, you don't need authentication tokens or an account on updates.ibexa.co, but must adapt the steps shown here to the product edition and the ibexa/oss-skeleton repository.

 Prepare work environment